Discover more from Unconditionally Human

 Taking Your Seat as a CEO

 How does the founder CEO actually become the CEO?
 What is it like to go through this transition?
-How can a group of peers support you?

 You are the CEO of the startup you founded.
 You work incredibly hard.
 Your company survived against all odds.
 You built a team you're proud of.
 You might have raised investment and now feel the pressure to deliver the returns.
 You put out fires every day, but new ones are coming up all the time.